fsaltunyuva/fsaltunyuva.github.io/_posts/2025-11-24-Ray-Tracing-Adventure.md

 Vec3 lightPoint = light.position + u * sx + v * sy; // Sampled point on the area light
 ```

 Even though radiance itself does not decrease with distance, the received energy still depends on solid angle.
-Formula for the geometry term is as follows:
+The formula for the geometry term is as follows:

 $$E(x)=L\frac{area⋅cosα​}{d^{2}}dω$$

-where α is the angle between the light normal and the direction toward the shading point and d is the distance between them.
+where α is the angle between the light normal and the direction toward the shading point, and d is the distance between them.

 ```cpp
 float cosLight = std::max(0.0f, light.normal.normalize().dot(-wi));